smartclean/smartclean.github.io/docs/realsense_hw_sec_flash_enc.md

 2. Partition Table
 3. All “app” type partitions
 4. Other types of data can be encrypted conditionally:
    1. Any partition marked with the encrypted flag in the partition table.
-      1. For details, see Encrypted Partition Flag.
    2. Secure Boot bootloader digest if Secure Boot is enabled.
-      1. Secure Boot is a separate feature which can be used together with flash encryption to create an even more secure environment.

 For proof of implementation, contact us